 Shopping Tips In Cagliari

-Shopping in Cagliari is a fun experience, but knowing a few local secrets will help you find the best deals.
+Shopping is a fun experience, but knowing a few local secrets will help you find the best deals.
 The port is so close to the main shops, so you can easily pop back to the ship to drop off your bags.

 Mind the Siesta: To start, you should know that many local shops close for a “riposo” in the afternoon.
 They usually shut their doors around 1:00 PM and do not open again until 4:30 PM, so plan your big purchases for the morning.